davatorium/rofi/doc/rofi-manpage.markdown

    for 250ms.
 Experiments shows that the default (5000 lines) works well, set to 0 to always enable.

    Default: *5000*

+`-auto-select`

+    When one entry is left, automatically select this.

 ### PATTERN setting